golangee/ddd/README.md

 especially with regard to an automatic project documentation, deep integrations of frontends or other backend languages.
+* [gozero](https://github.com/tal-tech/go-zero/blob/master/readme-en.md) shares also some basic ideas and seems to enforce a better structure than goa, but otherwise it lacks the same features.
+They also use a custom API DSL, which have its own pros and cons.
+Also, most of its documentation seems to be in chinese, which makes it harder to understand.
+In a random sample, the source code itself seems not be documented at all.
+* [kok](https://github.com/RussellLuo/kok) is a generator toolkit for [gokit](https://github.com/go-kit/kit)

 ## domain driven design, variant 1